 1. Nature of the business

-Before you draft a plan, you need to understand the kind of industry you will be a part of.
-Reconnaissance is an important part of the start.
+Before you draft a plan, you need to understand the industry you will be a part of.
+Reconnaissance is an essential part of the start.

 2. Spin your business idea into a plan